jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Simplify js lib so it doesn't have to be stored in a string.
+- Replace all usages of tableOfContents with garden
 - Optimization: What if I just store the `lastModified` value and skip documents that have been already processed past when they were last modified?
     - I can run Deno.stat on a file about 1500 times in the time it takes to process the file once, so this should be a valid optimization gain
 - Optimize generating backlinks to work on multiple threads